Mazi Smith: New York Jets

-On November 4, 2025, the Cowboys traded Smith along with a 2026 second round pick and a conditional 2027 first round pick (higher of theirs or the Green Bay Packers) to the New York Jets in exchange for defensive tackle, Quinnen Williams.
+On November 4, 2025, the Cowboys traded Smith along with a 2026 second round pick (#44-Derrick Moore) and a conditional 2027 first round pick (higher of theirs or the Green Bay Packers) to the New York Jets in exchange for defensive tackle, Quinnen Williams.
+In retrospect, Smith was not an important piece of the trade, failing to become part of a weak defensive line rotation.
+He appeared in only 3 games (54 snaps) as a backup, while making 3 tackles.